omarysadek/epcvip-symfony-practice-test/README.md

 1. (OK) Use latest version of Symfony 4 and install a new application

-2. (WIP) Create a one-to-many relationship using the following tables:
+2. (OK) Create a one-to-many relationship using the following tables:

   - Customers (Fields: uuid, firstName, lastName, dateOfBirth, status, createdAt, updatedAt, deletedAt, products).